APLMOOC/APLMOOC/docs/course/ch4/part4.md

 ## Compress

-The dyadic compress function `/` will let you use a mask to pick elements from an array.
+The dyadic compress function `/` (the same `/` you met as replicate in Part 1, given a mask of 0s and 1s) will let you use a mask to pick elements from an array.
 This function is perfect for when you need to pick out items **based on a certain condition**.

 ```apl